eslint/rfcs/designs/2019-eslintrc-improvements/README.md

 If a configuration of `overrides` property has `extends` property or `overrides` property, it flattens those recursively.
 The `files` property and `excludedFiles` property of the configuration are applied to every flattened item.
 If a flattened item has own `files` property and `excludedFiles` property, it composes those by logical AND.

-About duplicated setting item, a posterior element in the array priors to an anterior element in the array.
+For duplicated settings, a later element in the array has precedence over an earlier element in the array.

 <details><summary>Example:</summary>